NurAlif/alif_app_express/README.md

 2. Go to http://localhost:3000/api-docs

    ![pretty demo](docs/2.png)
-3. You need a user you can either create or login with registered user.
-If you want to create a new user click Create User.
+3. You need a user.
+You can either create a new one or login with registered user.
+If you want to create a new user select Create user endpoint.

    ![pretty demo](docs/3.png)